 These are the primary deciding factors that dictate what level of care the struggling person will need and how long their detox will be.
 Someone in their early 20’s has been abusing alcohol for two months will have far less severe withdrawals when compared to a 50-year-old who has been drinking a liter of vodka a day for 25 years.
 No matter what level of withdrawals that individual is set to face, it is very important they receive help from an alcohol detox center.
 Mild withdrawals are still quite unpleasant to experience, trying to overcome them without medical assistance is not suggested and is rarely successful.

-Withdrawals will typically begin around 12-24 hours after the user’s last drink, but they can start in as little as 6 hours for some.
+Alcohol withdrawals will typically begin around 12-24 hours after the user’s last drink, but they can start in as little as 6 hours for some.
 A moderate to heavy drinker can experience symptoms for about five to ten days, but this can vary from person to person.
 Someone who suffers from alcoholism will have a very drawn out detox process and can be in an alcohol detox for two weeks or more.
 No matter what degree of withdrawal, the user should seek out professional help from an alcohol detox in California.

 The Different Stages of Alcohol Withdrawal